Certified Translation

 - Export / trade-document translation, certificates of origin, commercial invoices, packing lists, bills of lading, customs declarations

-- Coordination with Chamber of Commerce + destination embassy chain
+- Coordination with Chamber of Commerce + destination embassy steps

 - Arabic / Russian / Chinese / Vietnamese / Spanish / Portuguese major export-language pairs